How Do You Determine If Cannabis Dabs Are Good Or Bad?

 Are you new to the marijuana concentrates world?
 Do you know what ‘dabs‘ are?
+Or what marijuana dabs are good or bad?
 If you consume marijuana often enough, chances are you have taken at least one dab hit by now.
 For those of you that have yet to take a dab hit, maybe due to unavailability in your area or because you are a new consumer, you should really check it out.
 They say a dab will do ya, which is true.
 If you are like me, and you like to ride the ‘higher high’, dabs are the way to go.
 Anytime you are consuming concentrated forms of marijuana, you will get higher faster than if you were smoking a joint of flower.

 For a long time I didn’t know how to tell if the dabs I was consuming were good or bad.
 I have a long history consuming flower, so I can tell how good the flower is very easily by sight, smell, taste, etc..
 But concentrates are a different thing.
 Some of my usual measurements (smell for instance) of quality translate to concentrates, but not all of them do.
 For a long time I think the general assumption was that the clearer/lighter colored the cannabis concentrates, the better they are compared to darker dabs.
 I’m here to tell you that that’s not necessarily true.
 I know there are people that will argue until they’re blue in the face against that claim, but I know it to be true because I recently visited my friends at Udoxi Scientific and did some research.
 The results were surprising to both me and my little brother that came with me.
 I figured I needed another person to help with the research, plus he is brand new to the dab world (took his first dab the day before the visit to Udoxi).